31December99/Unit3Dup/README.md

 1. Clone this repository.
 2. Install the required dependencies using PIP.
-3. Config address and port for qbittorrent webui
-4. Set the configuration .env file
+3. Set up the configuration .env file(s) and remove the string '[Template]' from the file name
-5. Run the script with python start.py
+4. Run the script with python start.py

 ___
 ### Configuration